jvanasco/imagehelper/README.md

 2. Create `Factory` objects to hold the `Configuration` objects.
 3. Obtain a `Worker` object from the `Factory` to do the actual work (resizing or uploading)

-You should typically create Configuration and Factory objects during application startup, and create/destroy a work for each request or event.
+You should typically create "Configuration" and "Factory" objects during application startup, and create/destroy a work for each request or event.

 Here's a more in depth description